Button or touch controls for the audio/visual and projection equipment in the room.

 Perform a variety of tasks in the rooms, depending on the type of room and microphone.

-These mics are primarily used for Aston Replay recordings (but is also available to other applications, such as Skype).
+These mics are primarily used for Aston Replay recordings (but is alternatively available to other applications, such as videoconferencing).
 The UB1 is an omni-directional boundary microphone, that uses a flat surface to enhance the sound pickup.

 A document camera that can display and zoom in on papers, books, and other 3D objects.
 There is usually a separate source selection button to display on the room screen/s.